christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Asander (obvious reference to Alexander), King of Bosphorus aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh") aka Brogitarix, king of Galatia aka Ariarathes IX aka Julius Caesar.

-**Appendix B: Origins of Judaism**

-Hebrews/Jews were invented in the 3rd century BC by the Greek diadochi ruler Ptolemy Soter to achieve two goals:

-1)Foment the Maccabean revolt in order to exile Greeks back to Hellas since the homeland population was low after Alexander's conquests 2)Subvert Canaanite identity once and for all, destroying the only contestant to Greco-Egyptian power in the world up to that point

-It was in Alexandria at the Library of Alexandria where the Pentateuch and Septuagint were written.
-The myth of the jewish people and the Laws of Moses were based on Plato's hypothetical colony of Magnesia from his thesis called The Laws (347 BC) in which the proposed charter for the Cretan colony of Magnesia was modeled in large part on Athenian legal and constitutional traditions.
-Ancestor received law from a deity, hereditary priesthood rather than king, as well as the division into 12 tribes were all part of the formula.
-Plato's Timaeus (360 BC) is where the story of Abraham comes from.
-Plato's Timaeus is also the source for Genesis 1-11 [^15].
-Homer's Odysseey was the source of Genesis 24, 42-46.
-The biblical concept of hell was stolen from Plato's Replublic ('Myth of Er'), and the spiritual plane of Heaven is ripped off from Plato's 'World of Forms'.
-Exodus is just a semitized retcon of Jason and the Argonauts, and the Oracles Against the Nations plagiarize the Sibylline Oracles.

-Moses = Osarseph (Osar (Osiris) and seph (son) = Son of Osirus).
-The Greek rendering of Moses and Osarseph are identical.
-Osarseph appears in accounts by the Egyptian priest Manetho, who described him as a renegade priest leading a group of lepers in rebellion, eventually adopting the name "Moses" (Josephus.
-'Against Apion' discussing Manetho's account of Osarseph).
-Osarseph also = Serapis.
-The "Ser" symbol in Ser-apis is the same as seph meaning "son of".
-Serapis can be interpreted as "Son of Osiris-Apis", which evolved into "Son of Osiris".
-So, Serapis is just another word for Osarseph.
-Solomon = Sol-Amūn ("Sun of Amun").
-Abraham = Ab-Ram, or Son of Ram.
-Alexander was the Ram god.
-The Serapis cult was invented by Ptolemy I Soter to subjugate the Egyptians to their Greek rulers.

-The rest of their religion and identity came from later incarnations of this imperial cult: I(J)upiter was also called Jove or Iove to the Romans.
-The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).

-Abel and Cain are just a copy of Romulus and Remus.
-Judas Iscariot is a copy of Brutus.
-Genesis 4:5-31.
-Enoch, Irad, Mehujael, Methuselah, Lamech, Seth, Enosh, Kenan, Mahalalel, are copies of Titus Livy's Regal Rome of the seven kings.

-After Rabbi Akiva Judaism turned into a group strategy, but before then it was one of the numerous syncretic slave moralities that came out of the Alexandrian School.

 **Glossary**